ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 } );
 ```

-It may seem unfair to show the webpack configuration in an example of the old installation methods, but for many it was a necessary part of the setup to handle translations, CSS, and SVG files.
+It may seem strange to show the webpack configuration in an example of the old installation methods, but for many it was a necessary part of the setup to handle translations, CSS, and SVG files.
 This setup could be even more complex if you wanted to use TypeScript.

 ## New installation methods

 In the new installation methods we have reduced the number of possible paths to just two: **npm packages and browser builds**.
 Unlike before, both methods no longer require you to add dozens of individual packages or JavaScript bundles to get the editor up and running.
-Instead, you can import the editor and all our open source plugins from `ckeditor5` and the premium features from `ckeditor5-premium-feature`.
-You also don't need to worry about webpack or Vite configurations, as the new installation methods are designed to work out-of-the-box with any modern bundler or JavaScript meta-framework.
+Instead, you can import the editor and all our open source plugins from the `ckeditor5` package and the premium features from `ckeditor5-premium-feature`.
+You also need not to worry about webpack or Vite configurations, as the new installation methods are designed to work out-of-the-box with any modern bundler or JavaScript meta-framework.

 ### npm packages

 The new npm packages are the recommended way to install CKEditor&nbsp;5 if you use a module bundler like Vite or webpack or one of the popular JavaScript meta-frameworks.

-This is how the new npm setup looks like when using the open-source and commercial features and translations:
+This is what the new npm setup looks like when using the open-source and commercial features and translations:

 ```js
 import { ClassicEditor, Essentials, Bold, Italic, Paragraph, Mention } from 'ckeditor5';